Australian Cobberdog (Breed in Development)

 DNA health screening for;

-Hip X raying - not scoring ,elbow check, patella score
+Hip X raying young dogs to check status - not scoring ,elbow check, patella score